cwgoes/pluranimity.org/_posts/2020-02-01-the-decentralised-democratic-conceit.md

 - creates interpersonal tension
 - often a substitute for actually decentralising power
   - may make it easier for individual entities to wield large amounts of influence
+- dispersed organisational structures cannot internalise costs as well
+  - transactions costs
+  - high degree of dependence on "value capture" at all layers

 an aside: what about daos?